 Using a bike computer is a great way to set goals and track cycling progress.
 However, if you’ve done any shopping around, you’re aware of how expensive it can be.
-Mobile apps have even gotten so effective in recent years that we wouldn’t blame you for wondering if you needed a bike computer, at all.
+Mobile apps have even gotten so effective in recent years that we wouldn’t blame you for wondering if you need a bike computer at all.
 Depending on your goals, it may make more sense to forgo the handlebar-mounted devices altogether and use your phone to record metrics.

 Many cycling-focused apps measure data like speed, distance, and pace, and help with tasks such as route planning, goal setting, community building, coaching, or other bike-related objectives.
 Because there are so many available, the one you choose depends on what you want to use it for — you may even want to use a few separate apps to accomplish different purposes.
 To help make the decision process easier, here are the best cycling apps for each type of function.

 It’s hard to beat Strava when it comes to tracking fitness data.
 The long-running app is quick, comprehensive, and extremely accurate.
 Compared to many of its competitors — like RunKeeper or Runtastic — it offers a deeper suite of features while also performing them faster.
 You can use the app to track or calculate your time, distance, average pace, speed, and estimated power output.
 You’re even able to record your routes live.

 Strava is straightforward and intuitive, allowing you to add descriptions post-ride to remember what you liked or didn’t like about it, and it pairs with plenty of external devices like heart rate monitors, power meters, cadence sensors, and foot pods.

 Best of all, you can share your stats on leaderboards and connect with friends via its deep social offering — something it does better than any other app on the market.
 In fact, Strava recently added a function that allows you to join communities and set up group rides through the app, enhancing its already powerful options for connecting with other riders.